 After learning what Azal had done, I asked a friend of mine, the same one I consulted in making the controversial blog entry, what I should do.
 She said, “Unfortunately in my experience very little weight is put into someone’s intention, only in other’s perception.
 I would probably take it down if I were you, but there’s no action that will immediately make this problem go away for you.
 Good luck, friend.
 Things like this are never easy.”
 So I removed the blog entry from public viewing.

 So this is how utterly low Azal has sunk and now I am going to have to be a lot more aggressive in dealing with him and his lies on YouTube as well as on reddit.
-His online presence must be eradicated and his Bayani cult brought down to ruin for good!
-He has simply given me NO OTHER CHOICE!
+Any chance of him and me reconciling in the future is gone forever.